tastejs/todomvc/labs/dependency-examples/durandal/readme.md

 ## Credit

-This Durandal TodoMVC application was created by [Abhinav Gujjar](https://github.com/abhinavgujjar).
+This TodoMVC application was created by [Abhinav Gujjar](https://github.com/abhinavgujjar).